 The General Admission entrance has a dedicated Access Lane 1.2m wide or

 A viewing platform is available at the Main Arena.
-Spaces are limited and will be
+All accessible ticket holder will have access to this platform.

 Power points are available at the Welfare Tent and at the Accessible Viewing